-[FACT: In 2017, employment in Waldo County hit its highest level since 1999.]
+[FACT: In 2017, employment in Waldo County hit its highest level since 1999.
+However, the 2020 COVID-19 pandemic led to extreme job losses]

 According to MDOL, there were approximately 1,000 private employers in Waldo County in 2017, collectively providing valuable employment opportunities to the area's residents.
 By overall measures, the county's economy is growing.
 However, not all residents are benefitting from that growth.